-The internship option is an extensive experience in a particular advanced modality to gain experience under the direct supervision of a qualified practitioner in that area.
-The student will request an internship in one of the following areas (availability of areas may vary depending upon commitments from clinical education centers): Computerized Tomography (CT), Magnetic Resonance Imaging (MRI), Mammography, Nuclear Medicine, Cardiac Catheterization Lab, Interventional Radiology, Radiation Oncology, Dosimetry, Nuclear Medicine, or Bone Densitometry etc.
+Internships are an extensive experience in a particular advanced modality under the direct supervision of a qualified practitioner in that area.
+The student will request an internship in one of the following areas (availability of areas may vary depending upon commitments from clinical education centers): Bone Densitometry, Cardiac Catheterization, Computerized Tomography (CT), Dosimetry, Interventional Radiology, Magnetic Resonance Imaging (MRI), Mammography, Nuclear Medicine, or Radiation Oncology.